paracamplus/Yasmini/README.md

 The `toMatch(regexp)` matcher converts `actual` to a string and checks whether the regexp acccepts it.

 The `toThrow` matcher checks whether an exception was previously raised by the expectation.
 It is often used after `invoke`.
+The `toNotThrow` matcher checks wether no exception was previously raised by the expectation.
+It is often used after `invoke` to check that the expression was evaluated without problem whatever its final value.

 The `invoke` matcher considers `actual` to be a function to invoke (possibly with some arguments); `actual` is reset to the obtained